San Diego Toreros football

-The San Diego Toreros football program is the intercollegiate American football team for the University of San Diego located in the U.S. state of California.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Pioneer Football League.
+The San Diego Toreros football team is the college football program that represents the University of San Diego (USD).
+The Toreros compete in NCAA Division I (FCS) as a member of the Pioneer Football League (PFL).
+The team plays its home games at Torero Stadium.

 San Diego's first football team was fielded in 1956.
-The team plays its home games at the Torero Stadium in San Diego, California.
-The Toreros are coached by Dale Lindsey.
+The Toreros have won the PFL championship 12 times.